Last Updated on November 12, 2022 by Rebecca Lake

-You can invest with pennies and grow a portfolio.
+You can literally invest with pennies and grow a portfolio.
 To me, that’s genius considering how many people don’t invest because they think they don’t have the money.

 Acorns doesn’t charge any trade fees or account minimums.
 If that sounds good, head here to open your account and get $5 to start investing!

 Impulse spending is one of the worst money habits you can fall into.
 Because it’s so easy to spend money without planning it or even thinking about it.